Azure-Samples/active-directory-dotnet-webapp-openidconnect/README.md

 3. On the applications tab, select the `WebApp-OpenIDConnect-DotNet` application.
 4. From the Settings -> Reply URLs menu, update the Sign-On URL, and Reply URL fields to the address of your service, for example [https://WebApp-OpenIDConnect-DotNet-contoso.azurewebsites.net](https://WebApp-OpenIDConnect-DotNet-contoso.azurewebsites.net).
 Save the configuration.

-> NOTE: Remember, the To Do list is stored in memory in this TodoListService sample.
-Azure Web Sites will spin down your web site if it is inactive, and your To Do list will get emptied.
-Also, if you increase the instance count of the web site, requests will be distributed among the instances.
-To Do will, therefore, not be the same on each instance.

 ## Community Help and Support

 Use [Stack Overflow](http://stackoverflow.com/questions/tagged/adal) to get support from the community.
 Ask your questions on Stack Overflow first and browse existing issues to see if someone has asked your question before.
-Make sure that your questions or comments are tagged with [`adal` `dotnet`].
+Make sure that your questions or comments are tagged with [`azure-active-directory`].

 If you find a bug in the sample, please raise the issue on [GitHub Issues](../../issues).